 The electronics industry is experiencing continuously increasing demands for miniaturization and cost reduction.
 These have resulted in a dramatic increase in heat generation through the use of higher frequencies, enhanced product functionality, and increased device power ratings.
 These all lead to higher temperatures which require good thermal transfer materials to ensure product performance and longevity.

 These thermal interface materials allow for thermal coupling of heat producing components and systems in an effective, uncomplicated, and cost-effective method of handling thermal management.
+Our thermal gap fillers provide an alternative to replacement to Bergquist™ gap pads.

 Reducing mechanical stresses on the components assists both the designer in providing longer product life, and the manufacturer in making the product easier to assemble.
 Hence our thermal interface materials and gap filler are designed to require low compression force for good thermal transfer, and in the case of the gap filler, offer the combination of extreme conformability and the ability to regain its original shape after compression forces are removed.